sassoftware/sassoftware.github.io/README.md

 Installation is therefore a matter of copying files to a webserver.

 ## Contributing
-Maintainers are not currently accepting patches and contributions to this project.
+Maintainers are accepting patches and contributions to this project.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on contirbuting to this project.

 ## License
 Except for the the contents of the `/images` folder, this project is licensed under the Apache 2.0 License.